Integrate LDAP User Management with Oracle Linux Automation Manager

 ipa user-add olam_admin --first=OLAM --last=Administrator --password

-Pass the user login, the user's first name and last name to the ipa user-add command.
+Pass the user's login, first name, and last name to the ipa user-add command.
 When saving these details to the directory, IPA automatically converts the entire user login to lowercase, making mixed-case usernames impossible.

-Enter a password at the prompt for the olam_admin account.
+4. Enter and verify a password of your choosing at the prompt for the olam_admin account.

 ipa user-find

-The results should show the default IPA server admin account and the newly created olam_admin.
+The results show the default IPA server admin account and the newly created olam_admin.

 Create a Group

-Oracle Linux Automation Manager has three user types, of which two translate to LDAP groups we need to create.
+Oracle Linux Automation Manager has three user types, of which two translate to LDAP groups you need to create.
 These groups are for the System Administrator and System Auditor types.

 1. Create the administrator group.